Showing posts with label 2015. Show all posts

 Open House

-The Drawing Studio will be having an Open House at its new location!
+The Drawing Studio (TDS) will be having an Open House at its new location!
 Come see their new digs!
 See samples of Christy's work and learn more about the classes that she will be offering.
 Beginners to Advanced Are Most Welcome!
 Other faculty will also be present with samples of their own artwork to discuss adult and youth classes offered this summer.

 Jug.
 9x12.
 Tinted charcoal sketch on paper by Christy Olsen.